ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/auth-workflow.md

   },
 ```

+At this point, if you logout and the try to manually go to either `http://localhost:8100/` or `http://localhost:8100/teas`, you should be redirected to the login page.

 ## Add Interceptors

 We need to intercept outgoing requests and add the token if we have one.
 We also need to take a look at responses coming back from the server, and if we get a 401 we need to clear our store state as it is invalid.
 Make the appropriate modifications to `src/services/api.ts`.